Emergency Reporting Procedures

 Information and resources related to sexual assault can be found in the College Catalog and the College Safety and Security Resource Guide.

-Information related to sexual assault victim information and resource information can be found in the Student Handbook and the College Resource Guide.
+Information related to sexual assault victim information and resource information can be found in the College Safety and Security Resource Guide.

 Sexual Assault Prevention

-The following information can be found at The Wisconsin Coalition against Sexual Assault at http://www.wcasa.org
+The following information can also be referenced at The Wisconsin Coalition against

 Please keep in mind that nearly 7 in 10 (70%) of sexual assault victims knew their attacker.
 It is reported that drugs and alcohol are an important influencing factor in non-stranger (date/acquaintance) rape.